-The District of Columbia Loan Participation Program is the second program under the US Treasury’s State Small Business Credit Initiative.
-The program provides loan support for small business borrowers who may be qualified for loans, but are unable to meet capital requirements or the debt service coverage ratio of the lending institution.
-The District buys a portion of a loan originated by a lender at subsidized interest rate which reduces the blended interest rate offered to the borrower.
-The portion that the District buys cannot exceed 50% of the loan and is capped at $1 million.
-Find more information on the District of Columbia Loan Participation Program.
+The Loan Participation Program (LPP) is a program that provides loan support for small business which may qualify for loans, but are unable to meet capital requirements or the debt service coverage ratio of the lending institution.
+Under the LPP, the District buys a portion of a loan originated by a lender to bolster capital on the borrower’s balance sheet and reduce its debt service.
+Find a list of participating lenders, loan enrollment procedures and forms and more information on the Loan Participation Program.

 District of Columbia-Only Securities Offerings Exemption

 The District of Columbia-Only Securities Offerings Exemption allows DC-based businesses (including start-ups and small businesses) to be exempt from the District’s securities registration requirements in order to encourage capital formation and simplify equity investing.
 To qualify for the exemption, the business must be organized under DC law and have its principal place of business in the District, and the securities in the offering must be offered only to DC residents.
 This method of funding (up to $2 million) must be in compliance with the limitations on intrastate offerings under the federal Securities Act of 1933 and the implementing regulation.
 There is also a separate exemption process for nonprofits.
 Find more information on the District of Columbia-Only Securities Offerings Exemption including the application process.